stochastic-thread/libc4life/README.md

 ### intro
 c4life is a library of ideas and tools that have accumulated over 30 years of writing software for fun.
 I've found that given a solid foundation, which is what this library is aiming to provide; coding in C is a welcome therapy after seemingly wasting years exploring various ways of pretending the hidden complexity in my stack was someone else's problem.

+### status
+Any feature documented here can be assumed to be reasonably stable.
+I'll add more pleasant surprises as soon as I consider them polished enough for a wider audience.
+I'm always aiming for maximum leverage and symbiosis; simple problems should be trivial to solve, complex as simple as possible.

 ### setup
 In any modern Debian-based distro, this should get you started: